uh2000/brown_dwarf_detection/README.md

 ## act_func_test
 Notebook used for comparing different activation functions used in the deep network, to evaluate which yields the best results.
+Network architecture is chosen as an arbitrary, but qualified guess to be 26x10x5x1
 ### Components
 #### Training loss
 Used to compare training loss vs #epochs